 Beside the influx of visitors every summer, Seward becomes a big magnet for two annual events during the high season.
 Every July 4, runners race to the summit of Mt Marathon, in America's second- oldest footrace.
 The town's population also balloons during the August Silver Salmon derby, the state’s largest.
 You can get out on the water and cast your line for several-hundred-pound halibut or salmon so numerous they bump into your boat.

-Exploring Kenai Fjords National Park: This is one of Alaska's best wildlife spectacles and some of its most beautiful fjords and glaciers.
+- Exploring Kenai Fjords National Park: This is one of Alaska's best wildlife spectacles and some of its most beautiful fjords and glaciers.
 Humpback and killer whales, sea otters, harbor seals, sea lions, and puffins crowd the park's waters.
-You can choose from a variety of Kenai Fjords boat tours.
+You can choose from a variety of Kenai Fjords boat tours as a day tour, or opt for an overnight or multi-day yacht or small boat adventure.